Michelin starred gastropub serving very agreeable food for locals and more formal visitors alike

 Another lovely moment was the wonderfully and subtly pickled shallots to go with the Pea Royale and goat’s curd, which formed a lovely combination altogether, and this was needed to cut through quite a dense, chilled pea blend.
 There were no real low moments of the meal save to say that it was all at a consistently mid-pleasing note.
 I think I will always find, however, passion fruit in sorbet or soufflé form an assault on the jaw bone and teeth.

 The only other aspect I would have preferred is if the portion sizes were slightly smaller on the tasting menu – it was utterly fabulous value for money as a result but as most of the courses were sized as a mid-large starter, I was almost fearing the next course rather than bouncing with excitement.
 I would recommend making sure you go hungry.

-This is a lovely pub no question and the owners and staff were genuinely enjoying looking after their guests which was easy to spot and made for a good atmosphere.
-The hospitality was very homely for all those present, who ranged from long standing locals to blazer wearing folk clearly wanting a more notable dinner.
+This is a lovely pub no question and the owners and staff were genuinely enjoying looking after their guests which were easy to spot and made for a good atmosphere.
+The hospitality was very homely for all those present, who ranged from long-standing locals to blazer wearing folk clearly wanting a more notable dinner.
 A very nice find and marker for the future as well.